Integration with Angular

 .catch((err) => console.error(err));

-At this point, you can start your app and see Kanban loaded with data on the page.
+Now you can start the app and see Kanban loaded with your data.

-That's the basic setup for integrating DHTMLX Kanban with Angular.
-The code can be tweaked to fit your needs.
-For a more advanced example, check out GitHub.
+That’s it for integrating DHTMLX Kanban with Angular.
+Feel free to adjust the code to fit your project’s needs.
+There’s a more advanced example available on GitHub.